-The Omega ontology (in particular, Omega 5) provides the semantic framework for the OntoNotes annotation.
-Word senses in OntoNotes are pooled into groups with (near-) identical meanings (similar to synsets in Wordnet), and these pools, treated as concepts, become ontology nodes in Omega.
-Each pool will ultimately be linked into Omega, allowing its parent and sibling modes to provide semantic generalizations of the concept conveyed by the word(s) whose senses are contained in the pool.
-Ultimately, the pools also furnish a place to store additional axioms to help in interpreting the entities and relations conveyed.
+During the first three years of the GALE OntoNotes effort, we worked to link our word sense annotation to the Omega ontology (in particular, Omega 5).
+Each Ontology node represents a conceptualization.
+Word senses in OntoNotes are pooled into groups with (near-) identical meanings (similar to synsets in WorldNet), and these pools, treated as concepts, become ontology nodes in Omega.
+Each pool will be linked into Omega, allowing its parent and sibling nodes to provide semantic generalizations of the concept conveyed by the word(s) whose senses are contained in the pool.
+Ultimately, the pools also furnish a place to store additional information such as features, axioms to help in interpreting the entities and relations conveyed, domain tags, and part-of and other relations.